THE PERFECT MAN-Is there such an animal?

 Children who are taught they are basically bad for something they had no part in, are the most vulnerable for a life time of solitude, self abusive behavior, and profound feelings of inadequacy in all aspects of their lives.
 Their self perception is damaged through no fault of their own and lack of basic education locks them into a lifetime of disappointment and sadness.

 Hatred, intolerance, fear, and bigotry are harmful to a healthy self image and are learned behaviors; taught by elders who practice them openly in front of the children that they are entrusted to rear in a world that can be either pleasurable or miserable to live in.
-Abusive and negative adults are products of their own upbringing.
-Ignorance and lack of desire to change, or lack of education, will keep them in that state and pass it along to their own children as a legacy.

 But these explanations are too over simplified.
 Without education to be able to rationalize and understand the consequences of emotional "choices", there is not much hope for individual changes or any great social climate changes as a whole.